xaya/xaya_tutorials/MoverSharp.md

 As seen above, `PlayerUndo` is used in the `UndoData` class.

     // The undo data for a single player. public class PlayerUndo
     {
-	    /** Set to true if the player was not present previously, i.e. if it was
+        // Set to true if the player was not previously present, i.e. if it was
-	      * first moved and created on the map for this block. */ public bool is_new;
+        // first moved and created on the map for this block. public bool is_new;

         // Previous direction of the player, if it was changed explicitly. public Direction previous_dir = Direction.NONE;

         // Previous steps left if the number was changed explicitly by a move. public Int32 previous_steps_left = 99999999;

-	    /** Previous direction of the player if it counted down to zero and was
+        // Previous direction of the player if it counted down to zero and was
-	      * changed to NONE in this block.
+        // changed to NONE in this block.
-	      *
+        //
-	      * In theory, this field could be merged with previous_dir.
+        // In theory, this field could be merged with previous_dir.
 It is possible
-	      * that both are set, namely when a move with steps=1 was made.
+        // that both are set, namely when a move with steps = 1 was made.
 But this case
-	      * could be reversed using the move data.
+        // could be reversed using the move data.
 The potential space savings
-	      * here seem minor, though, so we use a separate field to simplify the logic. */ public Direction finished_dir = Direction.NONE;
+        // here seem minor though, so we use a separate field to simplify the logic. public Direction finished_dir = Direction.NONE;
     }

 With those data structures, it&#39;s easier to understand the game flow.